Run, Run, Run

 "Water... please..."

-Hundreds of people staggered toward her.
-Skin hung off their bodies in melted ribbons.
-Lips gone, teeth exposed in a silent, endless scream.
+Hundreds of people staggered toward her through the haze.
+Their skin hung from their bodies in melted ribbons.
+Some had no lips left, their teeth exposed in silent, endless screams.
+Others barely looked human at all—intestines trailed behind them like shadows.

 And ran.

 I need to go home.
 Mom and Noah will be there.
+They have to be there.

-“Mom!” she screamed.
-“Noah!”
+"Mom!" she screamed, her voice cracking.
+"Noah!"

 No answer.